175 Healthcare Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Positron Emission Tomography

-183. RN stands for "registered nurse"; LPN stands for "licensed WHAT nurse?"
+156. RN stands for "registered nurse"; LPN stands for licensed what kind of nurse?

 Answer: Practical